Continuous Granny Stitch Blanket free crochet pattern, video tutorial | Hooked by Kati

 Sample is made in Red Heart Super Saver, Icelandic.

 Thank you for sticking around and reading my patterns right here on the blog, without copy/pasting.
 When you stay here to follow patterns, I am compensated for my time and energy.
 This is a great, free way to support a designer.
-If you would like to save this for later, press CTRL + D to bookmark the page or click the heart/star on your mobile browser.
+If you would like to save this for later, click the heart/star on your mobile browser or press CTRL + D on your keyboard to bookmark the page.

 Ch 5.